-During the first three months of 2019, financing activities used \$1,822,000 to service long-term debt of \$1,007,000 and tax payments on vested share grants of \$815,000.
+During the first six months of 2019, financing activities used \$2,843,000 to service long-term debt of \$1,999,000 and tax payments on vested share grants of \$844,000.

-During the first three months of 2018, financing activities used \$2,147,000 in cash primarily for paydowns of long-term debt of \$985,000 and tax payments on vested share grants of \$996,000.
+During the first six months of 2018, financing activities used \$3,262,000 in cash primarily for servicing long-term debt of \$2,033,000 and tax payments on vested share grants of \$1,063,000.

 It is difficult to accurately predict cash flows due to the nature of our businesses and fluctuating economic conditions.
 Our earnings and cash flows will be affected from period to period by the commodity nature of our farming and mineral operations, the timing of sales and leases of property within our development projects, and the beginning of development within our residential projects.
 The timing of sales and leases within our development projects is difficult to predict due to the time necessary to complete the development process and negotiate sales or lease contracts.
 Often, the timing aspect of land development can lead to particular years or periods having more or less earnings than comparable periods.
-Based on our experience, we believe we will have adequate cash flows, cash balances, and availability on our line of credit over the next twelve months to fund internal operations.
+Based on our experience, we believe we will have adequate cash flows, cash balances, and availability on our line of credit (discussed below) over the next twelve months to fund internal operations.
 As we move forward with the completion of the litigation, permitting and engineering design for our master planned communities and prepare to move into the development stage, we will need to secure additional funding through the issuance of equity and secure other forms of financing such as joint ventures and possibly debt financing.

 We continuously evaluate our short-term and long-term capital investment needs.
-Based on the timing of capital investments, we may supplement our current cash, marketable securities, and operational funding sources through the sale of common stock and the use of additional debt.
+Based on the timing of capital investments, we may supplement our current cash, marketable securities, and operational funding sources through the sale of common stock and the incurrence of additional debt.